-“Indirectly Connected” means interrupted by a water seal or air gap as applicable to the situation.
+Indirectly Connected means interrupted by a water seal or air gap as applicable to the situation.

-“Induct vent” means an opening or pipe for the admission of air to a soil pipe, waste pipe, combined waste pipe or property sewer.
+Induct vent means an opening or pipe for the admission of air to a soil pipe, waste pipe, combined waste pipe or property sewer.

-“Industrial Waste” means the liquid, solid or gaseous refuse from any business, industry, warehouse or manufacturing premises other than domestic sewage, stormwater, or unpolluted water.
+Industrial Waste means the liquid, solid or gaseous refuse from any business, industry, warehouse or manufacturing premises other than domestic sewage, stormwater, or unpolluted water.